gparatore123/nightmare/modules/06-ROP/unit_07.md

 ```

 If you look at the stack alignment at this point, we get the following
-for the vulnerable function prior to the leave/ret:
+for the vulnerable function before the leave/ret:

 ``` example
          .---------.